What is Employee Retention? Importance, Metrics & Strategies

 6. Knowledge Retention

 Employee retention guarantees that significant institutional knowledge remains within the organization.
-Employees that stay longer pass on information to fresh employees, preventing the loss of expertise and ensuring continuity.
+Employees who stay longer pass on information to fresh employees, preventing the loss of expertise and ensuring continuity.
 This helps to protect the company’s best practices and intellectual capital.

 7. Higher Employee Engagement